nginxinc/nginx-gateway-fabric/tests/results/product-telemetry-performance/README.md

 - Ensure the product telemetry feature doesn't negatively affect NGINX Gateway Fabric performance: CPU and memory usage.

+> Note: this is a one-off test not expected to be run regularly.

 ## Test Environment

 ### Base